ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 }
 ```

-The JavaScript code is ready but to run the application we need to specify a couple of product definitions.
-Let us do that when mounting the `<App>` component:
+The JavaScript code is ready, but to run the application you need to specify a couple of product definitions.
+Do that when mounting the `<App>` component:

 ```js
 // app.js